Version: 1.0.0

 Properties:

-content - Array of content items, each being one of:
+content- Array of content items, each being one of:- Text: Object with

 Note: Brightsy agents have their primary system prompt configured in the agent definition.
 When you include system role messages in API requests, they are appended to the agent's existing system prompt to provide additional context for that specific request.